kyaulabs/win11tweak/README.md

 * `foxitpdfreader.exe`: Foxit PDF Reader (pdf's themselves do not need internet)
 * `foxitpdfreaderupdater.exe`: Foxit PDF Reader update checker
 * `keepassxc.exe`: KeePassXC update checker
-* `microsoftedgeupdate.exe`: Microsoft Web Browser Update
-* `msedge.exe`: Microsoft Web Browser (if you are using a different one)
 * `msiexec.exe`: Microsoft Installer (system32 and syswow64)
 * `onedrivesetup.exe`: if you are not using OneDrive
-* `taskhostw.exe`: Scheduled tasks shouldn't need network access (unless you run tasks that do)
 * `wermgr.exe`: Windows error reporting manager (telemetry)
 * `Windows Feature Experience Pack`: Windows Start Menu ads and telemetry